-Belly dance originates from Middle Eastern and Northern African countries (such as Egypt and Turkey) but is now a global phenomena.
-Danced mostly by women, it is loved by dancers because it can be enjoyed by people of all ages and is a wonderful form of fitness.
+Danced mostly by women, belly dance is loved by dancers because it can be enjoyed by people of all ages and is a wonderful form of fitness.
 Whilst certain core moves are central to belly dance, this dance is also fluid and open to self-expression.

 The global diffusion of raqs sharqi, whilst a very positive thing in many respects (such as because it is enjoyed by so many in so many locations globally), also creates the issue of appropriation.
 Appropriation refers to how something is re-made or reproduced.

 In a digital globalised world where Internet access has almost reached 4 billion users, videos of dance can now be transmitted from one corner of the world to another in less than a few seconds.

 This makes controlling arts such as dance all but impossible and in a sense, why would we wish to limit the ability for these beautiful art forms to be shared and appreciated?

 The issue of appropriation for many is the issue of misrepresentation of their own cultural heritage, particularly in an attempt to benefit commercially.

 A restaurant in a given country (let’s say the UK) might market an event that they call ‘A Night of Traditional Belly Dance’ for example, and yet they could knowingly hire a dancer who clearly has no real understanding or background of dancing in Egypt, Morocco or Lebanon.

 When the terms authentic or traditional are used, for commercial gain, and with no intention to provide an authentic performance, this, it can be argued, is cultural misappropriation.

 Authenticity is a very difficult concept to define, particularly for a type of cultural heritage such as dance, which is complex, because it combines many different elements, such as movements, dancers, costumes, props and music.